TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Index.rst

                     `tea` is a simple, well tested extension based on Extbase.

-                    This tutorial explains guides you through the different files, configuration formats and PHP classes needed for an Extbase extension.
+                    This tutorial guides you through the different files, configuration formats and PHP classes needed for an Extbase extension.
 Automatic tests are not covered in this tutorial.
+Refer to the extensions manual for this topic.

 ..  toctree::
     :titlesonly:
-    :glob:
     :hidden:

-    *
+    MinimalExtension
+    Tea/Index